Johnny-cloud/android-converter-project/README.md

 # android-converter-project
-this is an android project to convert millimeters to inches
+this is an android project to convert kilometers to centimeters